Hi. I’m Tom. I make films, videos, and social media. Infographics, photography, and I write, too. Plus, I teach stuff about media-making.

 Twelve million views.

 *I’ve made videos, infographics, creative strategies, and written articles for Popular Science.
 PBS Nature.
 The Field Museum.
+The Brain Scoop.
 Science Friday.
 PBS Digital Studios.
 Pioneer Works Science Studios.
 Columbia Climate School.
 Wildlife Conservation Society.
 National Park Service.
+Dreyfus Foundation.
+Chemistry Shorts.
 Johns Hopkins University.
-The California Academy of Sciences.
 Museum of the Moving Image.
 Quanta Magazine.
 Thrillist.
 PBS NewsHour.